 Sec.
-9. UNIFORMS, including similar headpieces or caps, when required, should be adopted using similar colors and materials.
+9. UNIFORMS should be adopted using like colors and materials.
 If caps are worn, they must be worn with the visor facing forward.
 Exception: The catcher, or any fielder wearing a protective mask, while playing defense.
 No Player may wear a shiny helmet.
 A. All participants in a game should wear the adopted team uniform.
-Managers and coaches, when on the field should wear the adopted full uniform, or a cap and jacket, which include the team's emblems and colors, to readily identify them as a member of the team.
+Managers and coaches, when on the field should wear the adopted team uniform, or a cap and jacket, which include the team's emblems and colors, to readily identify them as a member of the team.
 Individual numerals on each uniform are required.
 You may not protest a uniform!
-Team's uniform shirts must be similar or alike.
+Team's uniform shirts must be alike.
 If one team is out of compliance, the team in compliance has the option of home team.
 If both teams are out of compliance, home team will be determined by a coin flip.
 Uniform compliance is the umpire's judgement and his/her decision is final.
-Protest on uniforms will not be allowed!
+PROTEST ON UNIFORMS WILL NOT BE PERMITTED!
+Director discretion at state level and lower on enforcement of uniform rule.

 B. All exposed jewelry or items that are judged to be hazardous or potentially dangerous by the umpire must not be worn during the game.

 C. In all programs, batting helmets may be worn by players/coaches at any time.

 Sec.
 10. EQUIPMENT shall not be allowed to remain on the playing field during the playing of the game, either in fair or foul territory, with the exception of an official warm up bat or official warm-up device which may be kept in proximity to the on-deck circle during a team's turn at bat.